 Most students in this program should plan to concentrate their DGP research in either Immunology and Microbial Sciences or Cancer Biology.
 Not only are these fields in which the emerging specialization of molecular epidemiology will play an increasingly important role, but they are also areas in which both the DGP and the PPH have noted faculty strength.
 Students may concentrate in other areas of PhD research which lend themselves to investigations in population-based problems, but only with program approval.

 Students entering the combined degree program are provided a full stipend and tuition coverage for both the PhD and MPH classes.
 Students should complete all DGP and MPH course work within the first 12 quarters.
-Students in the combined program should expect to graduate on time with their DGP classmates in approximately five and one half years.
+Students in the combined program should expect to graduate on time with their DGP classmates in approximately six years.

 Admissions and Coursework

-The DGP will admit two to four students each year to the dual degree program.
+The DGP will admit up to two students each year to the dual degree program.
 The DGP Admissions Committee will make an initial determination of an applicant's competitiveness based on the application materials.

 Students will typically take two DGP courses in each of their first three quarters, and may take electives in year two to complete the DGP requirements.
 Students begin to take MPH courses in the fall of their first year.
 The MPH program offers the needed flexibility for the combined degree in that there is no strict order for the classes to be completed, there is no strict starting or ending point, and one or more required courses are offered in every quarter, including summer.
 MPH classes are taught mainly during the evenings.